isabelle-galleberg/IT2810-KommuneAdvisor/README.md

 ### Cypress

 The Cypress tests are end-to-end tests.

+To run the cypress tests, start Frontend and Backend.

-They are run from the frontend folder with:
+From the frontend directory run:

 ```
 npm run test:e2e
 ```

 The naming convention of Cypress IDs is to use kebab-case, rather than camel-case, which is used in other parts of the application.
 This is done to better distinguish between the two types of IDs.

 ## 🚀Git guidelines and code quality